-CorelDraw supports Adobe Illustrator .ai graphics files and can both import and export it.
-So there is nothing more easier then to open and import .ai graphics and simply save it as Corel .cdr file format using the File ► Save as.. function.
-(Currently written for CorelDraw X7.)
+CorelDraw supports Adobe Illustrator .ai graphics files and users can use it to both import and export it to CDR format.
+Which means that it should be pretty easy to open and import .ai graphics and simply save it as Corel .cdr file format using the File ► Save as.. function.
+(Currently written for CorelDraw X8.)

 There are various versions of .ai file format and .cdr format too.
 For best results we recommend to use latest versions of CorelDraw or Adobe Illustrator.
 Older versions of CorelDraw have limited support for newer versions of Adobe Illustrator file format and supported only older versions of this graphic format.